 2. Using Ubuntu Software manager to Install Putty

-This is a graphical installation using the built-in application package manager.
 Click on Show Application -> Ubuntu Software and search for putty.
 Click the Install button.

 You need Sudo access to install the package.
 Enter password.